A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Introduction

-The stream function, also called the potential flow, is a model derived from hydrodynamics and can be applied in path planning \citep{milne1996theoretical,axler2013harmonic,currie2016fundamental}.
+The stream function, also called the potential flow, is a model derived from hydrodynamics and can be applied in path planning \cite{milne1996theoretical,axler2013harmonic,currie2016fundamental}.
 Stream functions for path planning are a subset of the APF methods, since they generate a vector field for the vessel to follow.
+While unlike the APF methods using attractive and repulsive forces for navigation, stream functions do not suffer from the problem of local extremum.
 The basic idea of this method is to model a stream of fluid flowing around circular obstacles to obtain the trajectory of fluid particles, called streamlines.
-Since streamlines are collision-free paths, modeling the flow based on potential flow theory enables one to find a safe and smooth path \citep{waydo2003vehicle,ye2005coordinated,hu2007autonomous,pedersen2012marine}.
+Since streamlines are collision-free paths, modeling the flow based on potential flow theory enables one to find a safe and smooth path \cite{waydo2003vehicle,ye2005coordinated,hu2007autonomous,pedersen2012marine}.
 This method is computationally efficient, and yet it extends well to complex situations by applying potential flow theory.
-Existing works focus on static obstacles; see \citep{kim2011stream,pedersen2012marine}.
+Existing works focus on static obstacles; see \cite{kim2011stream,pedersen2012marine}.
 The collision avoidance solution in existing works is to simply follow the streamlines; however, these can be dynamically infeasible for marine vessels.
 Besides, there are few attempts to apply the stream function in dynamically changing environments.
+To the best of our knowledge, collision avoidance with moving obstacles using stream function is only investigated in \cite{waydo2003vehicle}, while the method is only demonstrated in the case with one moving obstacle.

-In recent years, some existing navigation rules have been used to find a rule-compliant collision-free solution; for example \citep{perera2012intelligent,kuwata2013safe,praczyk2015neural,johansen2016ship,lyu2017ship,lyu2019colregs}.
-Often, these methods have poor performance in congested waters and do not accurately take the vessel dynamics into account.
+In recent years, some existing navigation rules have been used to find a rule-compliant collision-free solution; for example \cite{perera2012intelligent,kuwata2013safe,praczyk2015neural,johansen2016ship,lyu2017ship,lyu2019colregs}.
+Among these, \cite{lyu2017ship} and \cite{lyu2019colregs} use APF and suffer from local minima.
+Additionally, the dynamics of ships are assumed to be holonomic. \cite{kuwata2013safe} applies the ``velocity obstacles'' method, where irregular shape of the obstacles, sensing errors, and the COLREGs are taken into account.
+However, it also neglects the dynamics and kinetics constraints of ships.
+In \cite{perera2012intelligent} and \cite{praczyk2015neural}, rule-compliant actions are generated by neural networks.
+The limitation is that collision-free solutions are not guaranteed.
+If some situations are not included in the training database, the generated actions can cause collision.
+Using simplified model predictive control (MPC), \cite{johansen2016ship} manages to handle complex scenarios with multiple randomly moving obstacles.
+However, the MPC structure usually increases computation time, which can be a problem for real-time applications.